The Largest Airlines in the World

 Why can a low-cost carrier be valued higher than a legacy carrier with bigger revenue?

-Valuation can depend on a variety of factors, including margins, cash flows, balance sheet strength and growth prospects.
+Valuation can depend on a variety of factors, including profit margins, cash flow, balance sheet strength and growth prospects.
 Low-cost carriers may outperform on some of these metrics, meaning that the market may value it higher than legacy carriers despite its top line being smaller.

 Are Emirates and Qatar Airways included in these rankings?